marsteg/adventure-game/README.md

 		- load from yaml
 			- select savefile
 ## Player Character
-	- doubleclick on items for faster collecting
+	- doubleclick on actions, doors, items for faster walking speed
 	- Let the Player Character Walk
 		- requires a walkable area as clickable area per room
+			- do not walk to answers or into the inventory
 		- improve player walking animation
-	- make the character walk to items, doors, actions and NPCs before executing them
-	- do not walk to answers or into the inventory

 ## inventory
 - items should get ordered / aligned in the inventory